-- Smash to Black: As the crowd cheers on Sebastian's band, The Messengers, it suddenly cuts to "Fall" with an abrupt stop to the cheering.
+- Smash to Black: As the crowd cheers on Sebastian's band, The Messengers, the screen cuts to a black title card with the word "Fall" with an abrupt stop to the cheering.

 - Starving Artist: Mia, Sebastian, and virtually the entire supporting cast of characters.
 When the movie starts, Mia is sharing an apartment with three other girls, while Sebastian is living in a threadbare apartment and taking gigs in dingy bars to get by.